solid-contrib/solid-tutorial-intro/README.md

 and delete resources in a datastore.
 Resources can be organised hierarchically in *containers*, which can be thought of like folders/directories.

-Simply, to read the attributes of any resource, an application does a GET request on the URL of the resource.
+Simply, to get the data about (the attributes and their values of) any resource, an application does a GET request on the URL of the resource.
 For all of the resources in a container, a GET request on the container returns a list.
 For an application to create a new resource in a container, make an HTTP POST request to the container itself with the attributes of that resource, and an optional slug.
 To update a resource (or a container) use PUT or PATCH and to delete